breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 ## Chapter 9: Let's build a chat bot.

 However, what if we want to keep going?
 Let's build a very, very simple chat bot.
-Unlike in previous chapters, here we'll make a tiny, yet full-fledged program, so we'll need a few more Javascript imports than usual:
+Unlike in previous chapters, here we'll make a tiny, yet full-fledged program, so we'll need a few more JavaScript imports than usual:

 ```js
 import readline from "node:readline/promises";